exasol/script-languages-release/doc/user_guide/py_dataframe.md

 # Pandas DataFrame support
-The `python-3.6-data-science-*` flavors now have direct DataFrame support for accessing and emitting data in Exasol.
+All flavors with Python 3 support now have direct Pandas DataFrame support for accessing and emitting data in Exasol.

 ## Accessing data
 Instead of accessing each column of a row individually and calling `next()` for every row, the `get_dataframe(num_rows, start_col)` function can now be called which returns a block of data as a Pandas DataFrame.